 Mexico: the San Angel Inn serves interesting but pricey Mexican food.
 It is the most romantic place to dine at Epcot.
-Norway: Restaurant Akershus offers a good-value koldtbord (buffet) of Norwegian dishes in a castle setting.
+Ask for a riverside table to get the best view.
+Norway: Restaurant Akershus offers a good-value koldtbord (buffet) of Norwegian dishes in a castle setting based on a real 14th-century castle in Oslo.
 Germany: the Biergarten has a beer hall atmosphere, with a cheap and plentiful buffet and hearty oompah-pah music.
-Italy: L'Originale Alfredo di Roma Ristorante is enormously popular and engagingly chaotic, with sophisticated dishes.
+Italy: Tutto Italia Ristorante offers pasta and fine Italian specialties.
 Japan: you can eat communally, either in the Teppan Yaki Dining Rooms around a grilling, stir-frying chef, or at the bar of Tempura Kiku for sushi and tempura (no reservations).
-France: there are three top-notch restaurants here: the upscale Bistro de Paris (dinner only); Les Chefs de France, the most elegant restaurant in Epcot, with haute cuisine by acclaimed chefs (see p151); and the terraced Chefs de France Steakhouse for steaks, escargots, and crêpes.
+France: there are three top-notch restaurants here: the upscale Bistro de Paris (dinner only); Les Chefs de France, the most elegant restaurant in Epcot, with haute cuisine by acclaimed chefs (see p149); and the Boulangerie Patisserie for pastries, quiches, and coffee.
 United Kingdom: Harry Ramsden's "chippy" booth sells only modest-sized, inexpensive pub fare; it makes for a great "lunch on the go" and the terrace adjoining it is the most relaxing spot in the World Showcase.
 Recommended in Future World are:

 The Land: the revolving Garden Grill passes a re-created rainforest, prairie, and desert.
 The Seas with Nemo & Friends: at the expensive Coral Reef you can eat fish and watch them through a transparent, underwater wall.
-Château Laurier Hotel, a rocky chasm, and ornamental gardens make up the large but rather staid Canadian pavilion.
-The country in all its diversity, and particularly its grand scenery, comes to life much better in the Circle-Vision film O Canada! - though China's Circle-Vision film is even better.
-The audience stands in the middle of the theater and turns around to follow the film as it unfolds on no fewer than nine screens.
-Shops at Canada sell a wide range of Native Indian and Inuit crafts and various edible specialties, as well as wine.
-Le Cellier Steakhouse restaurant serves tasty Canadian seafood and steaks along with wines and beer from Canada Disney-MGM Studios 3 The smallest theme park in Walt Disney World Resort, Disney-MGM Studios was launched in 1989 as a full-fledged working film and TV production facility.
+Disney's Hollywood Studios 9 The smallest theme park in Walt Disney World Resort.
+Disney's Hollywood Studios (formerly known as Disney-MGM Studios) was launched in 1989 as a full-fledged working film and TV production facility.
 In January 2004, however, the animation department was shut down, and the "working" side of the equation has been almost completely abandoned, although some film and TV production - mostly for the Disney cable channel - is still undertaken here.
-Regardless of these changes, the park remains a famed tourist destination. with top-notch shows and rides based on Disney and Metro-Goldwyn-Mayer films and TV shows, which offer a tribute to the world of Hollywood and showbiz.
+Regardless of these changes, the park remains a famed tourist destination, with top-notch shows and rides based on Disney and Metro-Goldwyn-Mayer films and TV shows, which offer a tribute to the world of Hollywood and showbiz.
 Constantly evolving, the park has introduced new and spectacular shows, such as Fantasmic! and Beauty and the Beast - Live on Stage, which have taken its popularity to new heights.
-Like its competitor Universal Orlando (see pp88-99), Disney-MGM Studios' educational vet highly entertaining interactive experiences are geared toward adults and teenagers.
+Like its competitor Universal Orlando (see pp88-99), Disney's Hollywood Studios' educational vet highly entertaining interactive experiences are geared toward adults and teenagers.
 TACKLING THE PARK The layout of this park differs from that of the other theme parks, although Hollywood Boulevard takes on the role of "Main Street, USA" with the purpose of directing guests toward the numerous attractions.
 Over the past few years, Walt Disney World has successfully expanded the scope and magnitude of the park's attractions, building some of the finest in Orlando.
 With scores of tourists lining up for the rides and shows, arriving early is the key to avoid waiting for long periods in line.
 It is also